 Paul carries a passion for bringing to patients therapies in areas of unmet medical needs and will put to contribution his learnings from his 35 years in the pharmaceutical industry.

 Paul holds a BSc in biochemistry from Laval University and a Diploma in Management from McGill University.

-Meetings Attended in Fiscal Year 2023 # %

-Board of Directors 23 96
+Meetings Attended in Fiscal Year 2023 # % Board of Directors 23 96

-Securities Held or Controlled

-Common Shares (#) DSU (#) Options (#)
+Common Shares (#) DSU (#) Options (#) 72,800 Nil 533,682

-72.800 Nil 533.682